Fundação Centro Cultural de Belém (CCB)

 Praça do Império, 1449-003 Lisboa, Portugal

-The CCB building was designed by the architects Vittorio Gregotti (Italy) and Manuel Salgado (Portugal) and opened in 1993.
+Located in the west of Lisbon, overlooking the Tagus river CCB is a historical meeting point in Lisbon.
+The building was designed by the architects Vittorio Gregotti (Italy) and Manuel Salgado (Portugal) and opened in 1993.
 In 2002 it was classified as a monument of public interest.
 The complex comprises a centre for temporary exhibitions, a module with multipurpose rooms, an auditorium for symphonic music and opera performances with another geared to the performing arts, as well as a conference centre.
 Nowadays, CCB has a strong cultural programme and plays important part as a Conference Centre, supporting conferences and meetings of all types and scale.

 The CCB occupies a construction area of 97,000 sq meters, distributed along 60,000 sq meters and separated by two internal streets, connected by a pedestrian way, creating continuity with the Praça do Império outside.
 This building can be seen as a small city with gardens, lakes, bridges, slopes, and small hidden places, where the nobility of the Museum Square stands out.

 Lisbon has much to offer its visitors – warm climate, vivid colours, gastronomy, history, diverse culture life and breath-taking surrounding landscape.
 The name has its origins in the Phoenician words meaning “enchanting port”.
 The city was recently named European Green Capital 2020, and mixes old customs and ancient history with cultural entertainment, environmental sustainability and hi-tech innovation.
 Famous for its hospitality, Lisbon is a very family-friendly place to visit.

 Find out more from Visit Lisboa

 Getting to Lisbon